 There are 13 National Park Service (NPS) units in Utah including five national parks (Arches, Bryce Canyon, Canyonlands, Capitol Reef and Zion - only Alaska and

-have more), plus another two national monuments administered by the Bureau of Land Management (BLM).
+have more), plus another three national monuments administered by the Bureau of Land Management (BLM).

 |Arches National Park (NPS)